logzly. Canvas Creations

 How to Paint a Textured Abstract Canvas in 5 Simple Steps

 You’ve probably stared at a blank canvas and felt that mix of excitement and dread.
 The good news?
 You don’t need a PhD in art theory to make a piece that feels alive and tactile.
 A little texture can turn a simple splash of color into a work that invites the eye to wander.
-In this post I’ll walk you through five easy steps that anyone can follow, even if you’re still learning how to hold a brush.
+In this post I’ll walk you through five easy steps that anyone can follow, even if you’re still learning how to hold a brush, as outlined in our paint a textured abstract canvas in five simple steps.

 What You Need